Another shipment sent to Armenia in transit through territory of Azerbaijan

 Another supply from Russia to Armenia has been carried out in transit through the territory of Azerbaijan.

-Today, 139 tons of grain, consisting of two wagons, and 138 tons of fertilizer, consisting of two wagons, were dispatched from Bilajari station in the direction of Boyuk Kesik.
+Today, 210 tons of grain, consisting of three wagons, and 140 tons of fertilizer, consisting of two wagons, were dispatched from Bilajari station in the direction of Boyuk Kesik.

 To date, more than 29,000 tons of grain, over 6,000 tons of fertilizer, 133 tons of aluminum, and 68 tons of buckwheat have been sent from Russia to Armenia in transit through Azerbaijan.